jamesthesnake/PumasDocs.jl/docs/src/basics/models.md

 The output can be any valid Julia type.
 Notice that the covariates are specified via the `subject.covariates` field.

+#### Dosing Control Parameters

+Special parameters in the return of the `pre` function, such as `lag`, are used to control the internal event handling (dosing) system.
+For more information on these parameters, see the [Dosing Control Parameters]() page.

 ### The `init` Function